DrDataYE/DrGPT/README.md

 - Ensure Python 3 and other necessary dependencies are installed on your system.
 - You may need root permissions to install the package.

+## :scroll: License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

 *Enjoy using DrGPT!* :rocket: